-Flight Sergeant Francis Anthony McCluskey served in the Royal Air Force Volunteer Reserve during World War Two.
-He flew with RCAF 405 (Vancouver) Squadron based in the United Kingdom.
+Flight Sergeant Francis Anthony McCluskey served in the Royal Air Force Volunteer Reserve during the Second World War.
+He flew with R.C.A.F.
+405 (Vancouver) Squadron based in the United Kingdom.

-Born on 1st July 1922, He was the son of Francis Anthony McCluskey Senior, a Flight Sergeant with the Royal Air Force in World War One.
-McCluskey Senior had enlisted again at the outbreak of World War Two.
+Born on 1st July 1922, He was the son of Francis Anthony McCluskey Senior, a Flight Sergeant with the Royal Flying Corps in The Great War.
+McCluskey Senior had enlisted again at the outbreak of the Second World War.
 The family came from Union Street, Ballymoney, Co.
 Antrim.

 Known as Frankie to his family and friends, McCluskey left the family home in 1938 aged 16-years-old.
-He joined the Royal Air Force and was a qualified air gunner by the time World War Two broke out in September 1939.
+He joined the Royal Air Force and was a qualified air gunner by the time the Second World War broke out in September 1939.
 Frankie died on 6th October 1942 aged 20 years old.
-He was the gunner on board a Halifax Mark II bomber.
-The crew took off from RAF Topcliffem Yorkshire at 1854hrs on 6th October 1942.
+He was a Gunner on board a Handley Page Halifax Mark II Bomber.
+The crew took off from R.A.F.
+Topcliffem, Yorkshire, England at 1854hrs on 6th October 1942.
 The target was Osnabruck, Germany.
-On board with McCluskey were five Canadians and a Scotsman.
+On board with McCluskey were 5 Canadians and a Scottish crew member.

 Death in Rhenen

 A few days later, Flight Sergeant Francis Anthony McCluskey received a burial with full military honours from the German Army.
-The other six crew members became prisoners of war, first at Stalag 344 Lamsdorf and later at L3 Stalag Luft Sagan.
+The other 6 crew members became Prisoners of War, first at Stalag 344 Lamsdorf and later at L3 Stalag Luft Sagan.
 News of Francis’ disappearance reached his grandmother by telegram.
 She still lived on Union Street, Ballymoney, Co.
 Antrim.

 Francis McCluskey’s grave is in Rhenen General Cemetery, Utrecht, Netherlands.
 During the 4th May 2013 Remembrance Day commemorations in the Netherlands, the Mayor of Rhenen laid a wreath there.

 On returning to Rhenen, Mayor van der Pas and Blokland made plans to bring the McCluskey family to the Netherlands in 2015.
-Marking the 70th anniversary of the end of World War Two, the McCluskey family visited Rhenen and laid a wreath at Francis’ grave.
+Marking the 70th anniversary of the end of the Second World War, the McCluskey family visited Rhenen and laid a wreath at Francis’ grave.
 Francis’ nephew Paul O’Brien, cousin Patricia McCluskey, and Jannie van Beek Pol paid their respects.
 Joining them were Ballymoney Museum Manager Keith Beattie, and Mayor of Causeway Coast and Glens Borough Council Michelle Knight-McQuillan.